Jonny1987/Find-Numbers-and-Add/README.md

 #The Galaxy Song

-Just remember that you're standing on a planet that's evolving asdfasdcv asdvasdv asdvasdv
+Just remember that you're standing on a planet that's evolving
 And revolving at nine hundred miles an hour,
-That's orbiting at nineteen miles a second, so it's reckoned, A sun that is the source of all our power.
+That's orbiting at nineteen miles a second, so it's reckoned,
+A sun that is the source of all our power.
 The sun and you and me and all the stars that we can see Are moving at a million miles a day